hoonywise/HoonyTools/README.md

    ```
    pip install -r requirements.txt
    ```
-4. Launch the app by double-clicking `run.bat` or running:
+4. Launch the app by double-clicking `HoonyTools.pyw' or running:
    ```
-   pythonw launcher_gui.pyw
+   python HoonyTools.pyw
    ```

 ✅ This launches the GUI with **no terminal window**